ggozad/mnemonic.js/README.md

 ## I am sold.
 How does this work?

 mnemonic.js uses a relatively small (1626 to be exact) set of English words that are chosen from the [list](http://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/Contemporary_poetry) of frequently used words in contemporary English poetry and are (hopefully) memorable.
+An alternative set of English words has been added called `bitcoinSubset`.
+This list is a subset of the words used by crypto wallet passphrase generators.

 To generate a passphrase, a random sequence of 32-bit unsigned integers is generated.
 The bigger the length of the sequence the stronger it is, for example 4 integers will give you 128-bit strong password.
 This sequence is then transformed to a list of words from the dictionary, 3 words per integer.
 The function that transforms the integer `x[i]` to the indices `w[i, j]` of the words is the following (1:1 and reversible) function: